ElderMael/codexarcana-blog/content/blog/devops-interview-faq/index.md

 Around 25% of the interviews had a section in which you will be described a situation where you are to troubleshoot and fix production systems.

+While this is more of a freeform stage, most companies really only go so far.
+A typical scenario starts with how you would set an alarm for a specific time series (HTTP requests failing for example).
+Then they ask you how would you find the issue and provide you with a response for each question.

+In more than one occasion I have said that I would try to fix the issue myself in the code (or rebooting, or whatever) if possible to avoid bothering engineers on-call.
+This tends to be a double-edged sword as some companies have a culture of just handing off the problem to the next person on call and suggesting fixing the problems in-place is a form of anarchy.
+I tend to avoid those companies, the least bureaucracy the better.

+Another point of conflict is the use of small commits and trunk based development in conjunction with roll-forwards instead of rollbacks.

 ### Usual Follow-Ups

+- Explain an issue you have had on your project and how did you troubleshoot it.
+- How would you design a rollback strategy for errors in production?

 ## What is what I ask often?